Mike Yastrzemski Player Props: Giants vs. Rockies

 Mike Yastrzemski At The Plate

-- In 15.4% of his games this season, he has hit a home run, and 3.7% of his trips to the dish.

-- In 28.2% of his games this season, Yastrzemski has picked up at least one RBI.
-In five of those games (12.8%) he recorded two or more RBI.
+- In 22 of 40 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.